sarahannblackledge/POTD_selection_app/README.md

        * transparencty_slider.png
        * zoom_inspector.png

 6. Click the green check by 'Package' in the top right corner of the Application Compiler.
 This will open a Save Project window.
-Accept teh defaults and click 'Save'.
+Accept the defaults and click 'Save'.
 You will see a new file in your active directory labelled 'POTD_selection.prj.
 7. Navigate to the POTD_selection.prj' directory using Finder.
 Double-clicking the 'POTD_selection' file in the 'for_redistribution_files_only' folder will launch the app.
 Note: you'll have to install Matlab runtime on the host computer in order for the POTD selection app to run.